havlasme/docker-ubuntu22-systemd-ansible/README.md

 How to Use
 ----------

-To use this image in Molecule scenario, update the `platforms` section in the `molecule.yml`.
+To use this image in a Molecule scenario, update the `platforms` section in the `molecule.yml`.

 ```yaml title="molecule.yml"
 platforms: